wicksy/CV/mkdocs/CV/docs/index.md

 Weybridge, April 1998 - April 1999**

 <p align="justify">
-Provided UNIX consultancy for the Professional Services organisation working on a number of projects based at customer sites.
+Provided UNIX consultancy for the Professional Services organization working on a number of projects based at customer sites.
 This often involved producing quality customer documentation to accompany the engagement.
 </p>